Illinois Mosquito And Vector Control Association Constitution and Bylaws

 ARTICLE IV.
 OFFICERS

 Section 1.
-The officers of this Association shall be a President, a Vice-President, a Secretary-Treasurer, and the members of the Executive Committee.
+The officers of this Association shall be a President, a Vice-President, a Secretary, a Treasurer, and the members of the Executive Committee.
 At the time of nomination and election, each officer shall be an Associate Member who is also a current or retired official or employee of a Voting Member of this Association.

 Section 2.
 Each officer of the Association shall be nominated and elected at the annual meeting of this Association, and shall serve through the next annual meeting following his/her election and until the election and qualification of his/her successor in office.
 A vacancy may be filled, until the next annual meeting, by appointment by the Executive Committee of this Association.